SebastienParizel/Bowling/README.md

         Is spare:False
 ```
 It is also possible to use specific character for special case:
-- No pin dropper : -
+- No pin dropped : -
 - Strike : X
 - Spare : /
 In the previous example, you can get this